GSA/notifications-api/terraform/README.md

     The script will output the `username` (as `cf_user`) and `password` (as `cf_password`) for your `<ACCOUNT_NAME>`.
 Read more in the [cloud.gov service account documentation](https://cloud.gov/docs/services/cloud-gov-service-account/).
 Then, the command uses the redirection operator (`>`) to write that output to the `secrets.auto.tfvars` file.
 Terraform will find the username and password there, and use them as input variables.

-1. While till in an environment directory, initialize Terraform:
+1. While still in an environment directory, initialize Terraform:
     ```bash
     terraform init
     ```